The wellness trend from Japan: forest bathing - NIKIN EU

 Where can you learn forest bathing?

-For city dwellers who may not have set foot in a real natural forest for a while, the idea of walking there alone can be somewhat intimidating.
-That's why there are "taster courses" to help take their first steps under the canopy .
-The participants learn how to deal with nature and themselves in a mindful way during a stay of 2-3 hours.
-In this way, all senses are to be attuned to the forest.
-This allows them to perceive the scents of trees and ferns and to touch tree bark or moss, as well as to listen to typical forest sounds.
-You can find out more about forest bathing with the forest office in the NIKIN experience report .
+For city dwellers who may not have set foot in a real natural forest for a while, the idea of going for a walk alone can be intimidating.
+That's why there are "taster courses" that help take their first steps under the canopy .
+Participants spend 2-3 hours learning how to be mindful of nature and themselves.
+The aim is to attune all the senses to the forest.
+This allows them to perceive the scents of trees and ferns and touch tree bark or moss, as well as listen to typical forest sounds.
+You can find out more in the NIKIN experience report on forest bathing with the forest office .

 Earth in hand